-The payment dates for schedule for 2022 are shown in the table below:
+The payment dates for 2023 are shown in the table below:

 The payments are paid from the 5th to the last business day of each month.
 To ensure your payment is timely, you’re advised to set up a direct deposit.

 You can fill out the direct deposit form during the application process.

 Alberta residents are eligible to receive the benefits one month after their 65th birthday and new residents are eligible after three months of living as permanent residents in the province.

 The Alberta Seniors Benefit is a non-taxable, provincial financial assistance program that is paid monthly to low-income seniors in Alberta.
 The program aims to offset a portion of the monthly living expenses of Alberta’s low-income seniors.

 If you’re an Alberta citizen living and paying a monthly accommodation fee in a designated supportive living or long-term care facility, you will receive the Alberta Seniors Benefit alongside the Supplementary Accommodation Benefit each month.

 How much you get from the program depends on several factors, including your income, marital status, and type of accommodation.

 Who is Eligible for the Alberta Seniors Benefit?